-The palace was originally an Augustinian abbey, now a ruin, and was founded in 1128.
-The palace was built between 1671 and 1679 in a baroque style and consists of a main courtyard with both a north-west and south-west tower.
+The building was originally an Augustinian abbey, now a ruin, and was founded in 1128.
+The palace as it stands today was built between 1671 and 1679 in a baroque style and consists of a main courtyard with both a north-west and south-west tower.

-Historically, this palace has been residence to many king and queens, most famously Mary Queen of Scots from 1542 to 1567.
-To this day, the palace is used as an official residence.
-The queen is in residence at least 1 week of every summer during Holyrood Week, where Queen Elizabeth performs traditional duties and attends various public engagements.
+Historically, this palace has been residence to many king and queens, most famously Mary Queen of Scots, who spent time there from 1542 to 1567.
+To this day, the palace is used as an official residence, which means that when the Queen is visiting she will perform traditional duties and attend public engagements.

 Discover the Scottish royal residenceDuring a visit to the Palace of Holyroodhouse, you can see the state apartments as well as other extraordinary spaces, including Mary Queen of Scot’s living chambers.
 The Queen’s Gallery opened to the public in 2002 as part of the Golden Jubilee celebrations.
 It hosts changing exhibitions from the royal collection.